 Kore-eda Hirokazu, “The Truth”

 After winning the Palme d’Or for “Shoplifters” at Cannes, the Japanese auteur lined up an all-star cast for his first English-language film, “The Truth.”
 Based on an unproduced stage play that Kore-eda wrote 15 years ago, Ethan Hawke stars opposite Juliette Binoche as a woman who returns to France when her famous actress mother (Catherine Deneuve) publishes a controversial autobiography.
-Look for “The Truth” to bring Kore-eda back to the Croisette in May.
+Look for “The Truth” to bring Kore-eda back to the fall festivals.

 Rian Johnson, “Knives Out”